 3.1 Make it clear that the web should be mainly used for business purposes.

 - Some companies ban personal use altogether.

 - Some companies allow limited personal use, as long as it does not affect employees’ work.

-As the internet has become part of our daily lives, many companies recognise it's hard to define where business use ends and personal use begins.
-For example, if your employees sometimes catch up on work over the weekend, it may seem unreasonable to ban them from occasional using the internet for personal reasons while at work.
+As the internet has become part of our daily lives, many companies recognise it’s hard to define where business use ends and personal use begins.
+For example, if your employees sometimes catch up on work over the weekend, it may seem unreasonable to ban them from occasionally using the internet for personal reasons while at work.